 Opinion by David Stone

-UPDATE, April 23rd, 2021: At last evening’s RIOC Board Meeting, president/CEO Shelton Haynes firmly and repeatedly apologized to Roosevelt Island Residents Association president Rossana Ceruzzi for her mistreatment at this event.
-He neither mentioned nor apologized for a similar experience by the Roosevelt Islander.
+UPDATE, April 23rd, 2021: At last evening’s RIOC Board Meeting, president/CEO Shelton Haynes firmly and repeatedly apologized to Roosevelt Island Residents Association president Rossana Ceruzzi for her mistreatment at the Youth Center opening, last weekend.
+He never mentioned nor apologized for a similar experience by the Roosevelt Islander.

 End of Update